Why “Eleven”?

 Elevenses

-Hobbits eat seven meals a day, and the best one is the small one mid-morning — unhurried, unimportant, shared with the people you like best.
-That's what a group chat should feel like: not a feed, a table.
-Eleven is elevenses — the little meal in your day where nobody is performing and nobody is selling anything.
+Hobbits eat seven meals a day.
+The best one is the small one mid-morning: unhurried, unimportant, shared with whoever’s around.
+That’s what a group chat should feel like.
+Not a feed.
+A table.
+Eleven is elevenses, the little meal where nobody’s performing and nobody’s selling you anything.

-And notice who the heroes were.
-For all the great folk of Middle-earth — wizards, kings, elves who'd seen three ages — the story was carried by the small, ordinary ones.
-Even they ended morally grey: Frodo failed, right at the fire, and the quest was saved anyway — by pity, and by a friend who wouldn't leave.
-Small, imperfect company getting there together.
-That's the whole point.
+And notice who the heroes actually were.
+Out of all the wizards, kings, and elves who’d seen three ages, the story got carried by the small, ordinary ones.
+Even they came out morally grey: Frodo failed right at the fire, and the quest got saved anyway, by pity and by a friend who wouldn’t leave him.
+Small, imperfect company, getting there together.

 And if your table is more of a kitchen than a hobbit-hole: yes, chef.
 Every second counts.